Aron Shaviv

 Aron Shaviv (born 8 March 1979) is an international political strategist.
 He is the founder and chief executive officer of Vantage Influence, an international consulting firm that is based in Dubai.
-Shaviv served as the campaign manager of Benjamin Netanyahu’s 2015 election campaign and advised David Cameron in the 2015 UK general election as well as President Aleksandar Vucic in the 2017 Serbian Presidential elections.
+Shaviv served as the campaign manager of Benjamin Netanyahu’s 2015 election campaign and advised David Cameron in the 2015 UK general election as well as President Aleksandar Vučić in the 2017 Serbian presidential elections.

 His clients have included the presidents and prime ministers of Thailand, Cambodia, Poland, Romania, Kenya, Bulgaria, Cyprus, Serbia, and the European Commission.

 Early life and career

 Shaviv was born in 1979 in Oxford, UK and spent most of his childhood in Canada and Australia.
 He immigrated to Israel in 1996 where he enlisted in the Israel Defense Forces and rose to the rank of captain.
 After serving in the military for nine years, he worked for political consultant Arthur Finkelstein.

 From October 2005 through May 2006, Shaviv served as a political advisor to the Yisrael Beiteinu party ahead of the general election in Israel that was held on May 28, 2006.
 He then founded the Shaviv Strategy and Campaigns consulting firm.